Fudmottin/Chudnovsky/README.md

 1. **Boost:** A set of peer-reviewed portable C++ source libraries that extend the functionality of C++.
 You can download it from [here](https://www.boost.org/users/download/).
 2. **MPFR:** A library for multiple-precision floating-point computations with correct rounding.
 You can download it from [here](http://www.mpfr.org/mpfr-current/#download).

 Make sure to install these libraries before compiling and running the program.
+Both packages are also available on [brew.sh](https://brew.sh).

 ## How To Compile The Program?
 You need a compiler that supports C++20 standard because this code uses features introduced in this version.
-Here is an example compile line: `c++ -std=c++20 -O3 -o chudnovsky chudnovsky.cpp -L/usr/local/opt/mpfr/lib/ -lmpfr`
+Here is an example compile line: `c++ -std=c++20 -O3 -o chudnovsky chudnovsky.cpp -L/usr/local/opt/mpfr/lib/ -lmpfr` This was used on my i9 MacBook Pro.

+On an M2 Mac mini, I used the following line: `c++ -std=c++20 -O3 -I /opt/homebrew/include -L /opt/homebrew/lib -o chudnovsky chudnovsky.cpp -lmpfr`

+This is because HomeBrew installs packages on Intel based Macs differently than M* based Macs.
+Or perhaps it is because of Big Sur.
+Whatever.
+Who cares?
+It's different and it's annoying!

 ## Usage
 To run the program, you should pass one argument which is the number of terms to be computed in the series.